 Consideration of smart sustainable cities and communities (SSCCs) to enlarge the scope of study and include smart villages and any form of communities.

-Raising awareness and sharing experiences on improving connectivity and underlying infrastructure to support the smart society and potential smart services, including smart grids, public administration, transport, business, education and training, health, the environment, agriculture, tourism and science
+Raising awareness and sharing experiences on improving connectivity and underlying infrastructure to support the smart society and potential smart digital services, which include: smart grids, public administration, transport, business, the environment, agriculture, tourism and science, education, health, commerce, and finance.

-Survey of methods and examples of how software and platforms, both open-source and/or proprietary, enable connectivity of smart devices/terminals and integration of data for supporting smart services, cities and communities.
+Studying methods and examples of how software and platforms, both open-source and/or proprietary, enable efficient architecture and operation of smart services.

 Studying policies and business models that ensure the involvement of different stakeholders and yield sustainable development of smart cities and communities.